EdgarQuinones/EdgarQuinones/README.md

 Hello!
 I am currently a Jr pursuing my bachelor's in Information Technology.
 My goal is to get a job in cybersecurity as that is what I enjoy doing most.
 Below you will see the various projects and competitions I have created and participated in.
 ### Projects
 - [OverTheWire Launcher](https://github.com/EdgarQuinones/OverTheWire-Launcher): A command-line only launcher I made for a CTF website using bash.
-- [Customizable Music Playlist](https://github.com/EdgarQuinones/CSC249): A Java program that lets youmanage a music playlist, add and remove songs.
+- [Customizable Music Playlist](https://github.com/EdgarQuinones/CSC249): A Java program that lets you manage a music playlist, add and remove songs.
 - [Hangman](https://github.com/EdgarQuinones/Hangman): Hangman coded in Java with multiple difficulties.
+- [PolicyStatsCollector](https://github.com/EdgarQuinones/PolicyStatsCollector): Program that calculates certain stats of a policies in Java.
 ### Competitions
 - [NCAE Cyber Games](https://github.com/EdgarQuinones/NCAE-Red-vs-Blue-Competition/blob/main/README.md): Captain of 8 for a Red vs Blue Cyber Security Competition.
 ### Experience